 Modifications

 Lotus vehicles are frequently modified for track use.
-All modifications must be declared, as they can affect premiums and cover validity.
+All aftermarket changes must be declared to your insurer, as undeclared modifications can void your policy entirely.

 Tips to Save on Lotus Insurance in Australia

-Practical ways to manage your Lotus insurance premium.
+Practical ways to manage your Lotus insurance costs.

 1